nathan-standafer/autocomplete-api/README.md

 # autocomplete-api
+This is a basic API that can be used for an autocomplete function to return fictitious book titles that begin or contain a series of characters.
+Retured results are not case sensitive.

 ## Running the API
 After cloning the code to your machine, the server can be started in the following ways: